olamilekanadesoye/TradeZone_Analytics/README.md

 |PROD0028|	TP-Link WiFi Router AC1200 - v2|	316366.34|	3.20

-**Observation:** These products were identifies as outliers which could distort accurate finding during analysis.
+**Observation:** These products were identifed as outliers which could distort accurate finding during analysis.

 ### Additional Infromation
 Based on other investigations such duplicates checks, data type check, and format and pattern consistency check, there were no anomalies detected.